-- 1. A list of operations required to perform the processing steps is developed. - 2.
-The opreations are associated with the program structure.
+1. A list of operations required to perform the processing steps is developed.

+2. The opreations are associated with the program structure.

-3. Program Structure and operations are expressed in a notation called Schematic which is stylished logic. pseudocode.
+3. Program Structure and operations are expressed in a notation called Schematic which is logic. stvlished pseudocode.
 Control flow for selection and iteration are specified in this step.
 The following example illustrates the basic concepts of the Jackson method.
 An input file consists of a collection of inventory records sorted by part number.
 Each record contains a part number and the number of units of that item issued or received in one transaction.
 An output report is to be produced that contains a heading and a net movement line for each part number in the input file.
-Because the input file is sorted by part number, all issues and receipts of a given are number part in continuous portion of the file called a part group.
-Each record is a part group is called a movement record.
+Because the input file is sorted by part number, all issues and receipts of a given number part are in a continuous portion of the file called a part group.
+Each respondence between input and output structures are illustrated as record is a part group is called a movement record.
+The input and output strucutres are illustrated.